EquinoxTheGryph/EquinoxCommissions/README.md

 ### Most likely won't do
-Things that I'm not really comfortable doing, so expect me saying no to these things:
+Things that I'm not really comfortable doing or just not able to do, so expect me saying no to these things:
   - NSFW
   - Gore
   - Vore